Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

 - `id` (String) The ID of this resource.
 - `parameters` (List of Object) Outputs the result of `SHOW PARAMETERS IN TASK` for the given task. (see [below for nested schema](#nestedatt--parameters))
 - `show_output` (List of Object) Outputs the result of `SHOW TASKS` for the given task. (see [below for nested schema](#nestedatt--show_output))

+<a id="nestedblock--schedule"></a>
+### Nested Schema for `schedule`

+Optional:

+- `minutes` (Number) Specifies an interval (in minutes) of wait time inserted between runs of the task.
+Accepts positive integers only.
+- `using_cron` (String) Specifies a cron expression and time zone for periodically running the task.
+Supports a subset of standard cron utility syntax.

 <a id="nestedatt--parameters"></a>
 ### Nested Schema for `parameters`